The case for cropping..

 “Real photographers don’t crop..” said someone.

 The famous photographer, Henri Cartier-Bresson, was almost apologetic about the the few photos he had to crop!
-One of his greatest photos- “Place de l'Europe, Behind the Gare Saint-Lazare”, is one of only a few photographs he ever cropped.
+One of his greatest photos- “Place de l'Europe, Behind the Gare Saint-Lazare”, is one of only a few photographs he cropped.

 The one downside to cropping is loss of resolution if one intends to do a larger print.
 Best would be to see the crop/composition in camera, rather than after the fact.